networknt/light-doc/content/en/concern/security.md

 The default is false as we assume that you are in dev without OAuth 2.0 server access, or you are using other OAuth 2.0 server instead of [light-oauth2][].
 If the value is false, the server will load public key certificates for JWT signature verification from the location specified by jwt/certificate in this config file, which is 100 -> primary.crt and 101 -> secondary.crt.

-If this value is set to true, then the public key certificate or JWK key set will be loaded from [light-oauth2 key service][], or a JWK supported OAuth 2.0 provider dynamically.
-The key will be loaded once the first JWT token is received, the security middleware handler will check the kid in the token header and then check if there is a cached copy of the public key certificate map to this kid.
-If no cache, then send a request to light-oauth2 key service to get the public key cert with kid as a query parameter.
+If this value is set to true, then the public key certificate or JWK key set will be loaded from the [light-oauth2 key service][], or a JWK supported OAuth 2.0 provider dynamically.
+The key will be loaded once the first JWT token is received.
+The security middleware handler will then check the kid in the token header and then check if there is a cached copy of the public key certificate map to this kid.
+If there is no cache, then a request to light-oauth2 key service must be sent to get the public key cert with kid as a query parameter.
 To ensure the connection to the right Key service, the TLS connection is a must.
 In addition, the service itself must be registered on light-oauth2 client registration as a client as well, and client_id and client_secret need to be passed in the Authorization header for authentication.
 This is to further ensure that the OAuth 2.0 provider is the right one to issue the public key certificates.

 This feature will impact the Server Info endpoint provided by all services built on top of light-4j as fingerprints of OAuth 2.0 public-key certificates might not be available locally.
 The Server Info might return nothing about this list of fingerprints if this config parameter is set to true.
-Also, the certifying process on light-portal will let it go if no fingerprints returned from Server Info endpoint.
+Also, the certifying process on light-portal will let it go if no fingerprints are returned from the Server Info endpoint.
 That means the certificates are from the light-oauth2 server dynamically and there is no risk the testing certificates will be packaged into production configuration.

 [gateway article]: /architecture/gateway/
 [security article]: /architecture/security/
 [light-oauth2]: /service/oauth/
 [light-oauth2 key service]: /service/oauth/service/key/
-[firewall won't work]: /architecture/firewall/
+[firewalls won't work]: /architecture/firewall/